There are two different Flexible Spending Accounts (FSAs). You can elect one or both during Open Enrollment.

 Don’t have enough in your Health Account or Health Care FSA to cover the charge?
 You’ll need to pay with your own money.

 Watch the Reimbursements with Anthem video to learn more about filing a claim.

 Send your explanation of benefits (EOB) to WageWorks when you get it—even if you paid with your WageWorks card.
 Sending the EOB right away will help avoid having your payment delayed.

-If you need help filing a claim or reimbursement, call the PG&E Benefits Service Center at 1-866-271-8144, and select option 6 for WageWorks.
+If you need help filing a claim or reimbursement, call the PG&E Benefits Service Center at 1-866-271-8144, and select option 1 and then option 1 for WageWorks.

 Set up your WageWorks account

 To set up your account, log on to your Mercer BenefitsCentral account and click on WageWorks link.
 You’ll be able to go straight to your WageWorks account without creating a username and password.

 File claims with kp.org through March 31, 2019, for 2018 FSA expenses incurred through December 31, 2018.
 Log into your medical account at kp.org and select My coverage & costs and to file a claim.